HOW TO FILE A PROPERTY ASSESSMENT APPEAL

 According to the Assessment Act, you may appeal to the Board on one or more of the following grounds:

 The Board only has jurisdiction to decide whether your assessment is correct.
-It does not have jurisdiction to consider the amount of property taxes charged, or the level of services provided by your local government.
+It does not have jurisdiction to consider the amount of property taxes charged, or the level of services provided by your local government, or any other issue you may have with the taxing jurisdiction.

 How to Submit an Appeal